brendanvaz/campaign-effectiveness-analysis/README.md

 Python.

 ## Question
-Did households exposed to a large-scale loyalty campaign show a statistically significant increase in spend during the campaign period — and was this specific to the campaign, or part of a broader trend?
+Did households exposed to a large-scale loyalty campaign show a real increase in spend during the campaign period — and was this caused by the campaign, or by broader spending trends and pre-existing differences between customer groups?

 ## Method
-- Compared each household's spend before vs. during the campaign (paired t-test)
+* Compared each household's spend before vs. during the campaign (paired t-test)
-- Built a control group of households not exposed to any overlapping campaign, to isolate the campaign's effect from general spending trends
+* Built a control group of households not exposed to any overlapping campaign, to isolate the campaign's effect from general spending trends
-- Identified and addressed selection bias in the campaign-targeted population
+* Identified selection bias: campaign households had 3.6x higher baseline spend than the control group, meaning the two groups were not directly comparable
+* Corrected for this by restricting both groups to a shared baseline spend range (£100–£300) and re-running the comparison on this matched subset

 ## Key finding
-Both campaign and control groups showed statistically significant spend increases over the period, and campaign households had a 3.6x higher baseline spend than the control group — indicating the campaign was targeted at already high-value customers, not a random sample.
-This makes it difficult to attribute the spend increase to the campaign alone.
-See the notebook for full analysis and discussion of this limitation.
+In the initial unmatched comparison, both campaign and control groups showed significant spend increases — making it unclear whether the campaign itself was responsible.
+After matching both groups on baseline spend to remove this bias, the campaign group still showed a significant increase (+£51.79, p<0.001), while the matched control group showed no significant change (+£5.46, p=0.52).
+This is stronger evidence that the campaign drove real incremental spend, at least among mid-spend households.
+See the notebook for the full analysis, including the limitations of this matched result.

 ## Tools
 SQL (DuckDB), Python (pandas, scipy), Jupyter Notebook